Considering Judaism

 Why does Judaism no longer do sacrifices?
 This is a mystery to me because this had been so absolutely central to the religion before.
 Did God direct this change?
 It does not seem so.

-It seems that Jews are waiting for a temple to be restored in Jerusalem, since that was the place the sacrifices were previously done.
-However, even before the first temple was made, sacrifices has been done legitimately in many places.
-The only requirement was that a legitimate priest was the one doing them.
+It seems that Jews are waiting for a temple to be restored in Jerusalem, since sacrifices were previously done there from the first temple.
+However, even before the first temple was made, sacrifices had been done legitimately in many places.
+The only requirement was that a legitimate priest was the one doing the animal sacrifice.
 In fact after the first temple, sacrifices were still done properly both away from the temple (Elijah on Mt.
 Carmel - 1 Kings 18), or without a temple (Ezra 3:4)

 However, Jesus is the lamb of God (John 1:29), God's ultimate sacrifice for sin.
 He fulfilled the law and after him no sacrifices would be needed (Luke 23:45, Romans 3:25).